2. Who is Adam Smith?

 • European nations, U.S., Japan exploit colonies for resources

-• Imperialism spreads due to need for raw materials, markets
+• Imperialism spreads due to need for raw materials, markets - Transformation of Society

 • Europe and U.S. gain economic power